-- Beliefs about Immigrants: We compute an index of the beliefs that people have regarding immigrants. - Immigrants are more likely to commit crimes than U.S. citizens. - Immigrants are more likely to be unemployed than U.S. citizens. - Immigrants generally learn English within a reasonable amount of time. - Immigration Policy: We compute an index of people's policy preferences regarding immigration. - There are currently too many immigrants in the U.S. - There are currently too many illegal immigrants in the U.S. - Do you think the number of legal immigrants coming to the United States each year should be increased, reduced or remain the same? - Do you think that the number of green cards available for immigrants coming to the United States each year should be increased, reduced or remain the same? - The government should devote a larger share of its budget to find illegal immigrants, and to deport them. - Congress should pass a bill to give some illegal immigrants living in the U.S. a path to legal status. - Which comes closer to your view about what government policy should be toward illegal immigrants currently residing in the United States? - Opinion on Immigrants: We compute an index of people's opinion on immigrants.
+- Beliefs about Immigrants: We compute an index of the beliefs that people have regarding immigrants. - Immigrants are more likely to commit crimes than U.S. citizens. - Immigrants are more likely to be unemployed than U.S. citizens. - Immigrants generally learn English within a reasonable amount of time. - Immigration Policy: We compute an index of people's policy preferences regarding immigration.8 - There are currently too many immigrants in the U.S. - There are currently too many illegal immigrants in the U.S. - Do you think the number of legal immigrants coming to the United States each year should be increased, reduced or remain the same? - Do you think that the number of green cards available for immigrants coming to the United States each year should be increased, reduced or remain the same? - The government should devote a larger share of its budget to find illegal immigrants, and to deport them. - Congress should pass a bill to give some illegal immigrants living in the U.S. a path to legal status. - Which comes closer to your view about what government policy should be toward illegal immigrants currently residing in the United States? - Legal immigrants should get access to social services just like American citizens. - Immigrants take out more (in health benefits and welfare services) than they put in (in taxes). - Opinion on Immigrants: We compute an index of people's opinion on immigrants.9 outcome variables.
+Then, we calculate the covariances between the variables part of the same family of outcomes and use the inverse of the covariance matrix in order to weight the outcomes.
+For more details see Anderson (2008).